biomejs/biome/GOVERNANCE.md

 - Bounties must be pledged through Polar.sh on an issue that is opened in our issue tracker.
   - Unless otherwise specified, Biome reserves 30% of the payment amount, meaning contributors receive 70% of the pledged amount.
   - The commission charged by Polar.sh is split accordingly.
+  - We reserve the right to decide on a different split in the future.
-- If an issue in our issue tracker is not yet open for pledges, the person who wishes to pledge should indicate their desire in the comments of the issue, or do so through the `Community > #bounties` channel on Discord.
-A core contributor can then **accept** or **reject** the request for the bounty.
+- If an issue in our issue tracker is not yet open for pledges, the person who wishes to pledge should indicate their desire in the comments of the issue, or do so through the `Community > #funding` channel on Discord.
+A [Core Contributor](#core-contributor) can then **accept** or **reject** the request for the bounty.
 Reasons for rejection include, but are not limited to:
   - Implementation of the task would conflict with the project direction or [its values](https://biomejs.dev/internals/philosophy/).
   - Implementation of the task is (currently) technically infeasible.
   - The suggested pledge is deemed inappropriate for the amount of work involved.